Cloudways vs WP Engine vs WPX Hosting: Features Comparison

 Cloudways vs WPX Hosting vs WP Engine: Performance

 I conducted the speed tests and used several tools to run tests on server performance.
-My team used two tools for testing the page speed; Pingdom and Load Impact.
+My team used two tools for testing the page speed: Pingdom and Load Impact.

 In terms of performance, WP Engine stands out with exceptional speed and reliability.
 WPX Hosting also offers solid performance, while Cloudways provides reliable server speed.

-Here are my testing:
+Here are my tests:

 Cloudways has built-in solutions like Memcached, Varnish, and Breeze to make your website load faster.
 They also offer the CloudwaysCDN (content delivery network) for a fee, which stores a cached version of your website on servers around the world for faster delivery.